AlexanderAmpuero/UTM-Vault/CSC148 Notes/Weekly and Textbook/Week 1 - The Python Memory Model - Chapter 1.md

 	mess_about(count, word)
 ```

 In the above function, every variable within the parentheses of the first line is a parameter within the function 'mess_about'.
-When we call this function in the below if statement, there is an argument in each parameter called count and word.
+When we call this function in the below if statement, there is an argument for each parameter called count and word.

 ## How are Function Calls Tracked?
 Python must keep track of functions that are running, this tracking system is called stack frame, or just 'frame' for short.